CQC WE and I Statements

 - human trafficking;

-- traffickers and slave masters using whatever means they have at their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment.
+Perpetrators of modern slavery coerce, deceive and force individuals into a cycle of abuse, servitude or inhumane treatment.

 5.7 Discriminatory abuse

 This includes forms of:

 - slurs or similar treatment:

 Self-neglect is used to describe a range of behaviours which relate to neglect to care for one’s own personal hygiene, health or surroundings, The person themselves may not recognise the impact of their behaviour or may not use the same terminology to describe their situation.
 Ultimately, self-neglect becomes a cause for concern where there are serious risks identified to a person’s health, well-being or lifestyle.
 Self-neglect may take the form of neglect of nutrition or hydration, or behaviours such as hoarding.

 Self-neglect will not always prompt a section 42 (safeguarding) enquiry.
 An assessment should be made on a case by case basis, and practitioners should remain curious as to whether incidents are one off or multiple, affect the people around the adult and whether there are any patterns of harm that may be an indication of other types of abuse or poor mental health..
 A decision on whether a response is required under safeguarding or a decision to offer a care and support assessment of need / risk assessment will depend on the adult’s ability to protect themselves by controlling their own behaviour.
 There may come a point when they are no longer able to do this, without external support.

 5.9 Neglect and acts of omission

 - failure to provide access to appropriate health, care and support or educational services;

 - the withholding of the necessities of life, such as medication, adequate nutrition and heating.